-Why You’ll Love This Dish:
+Why You’ll Love This Easy Meal

 - Simple Ingredients.
 At a glance, the ingredient list looks long, but you’ll find that many of the ingredients are actually spices that you probably already have.